MicrosoftDocs/defender-docs/defender-xdr/teams-restrictions-dexapp.md

 - [Microsoft Defender XDR](microsoft-365-defender.md)

-The Microsoft Defender Experts app is available for Microsoft Teams by default, but some environments might have limitations that block the app's installation or affect its permissions in Teams.
+The Microsoft Defender Experts app is available for Microsoft Teams by default, but some environments might have limitations that block the app's installation because of app policy permissions in Teams.
+[Learn how to check Teams app permissions policies](#check-the-teams-app-permission-policies).

+**[Add screenshot]**

 When you join the Defender Experts Teams channel, you should be able to mention or tag the Defender Experts bot in the channel it's set up by typing _@Defender Experts_.
 If the bot doesn't show up in the list of suggestions, then it might be that the Teams permissions policies are preventing the app from functioning.
 Learn more about [communicating with Defender Experts for XDR](../defender-xdr/communicate-defender-experts-xdr.md)